 Like in humans, dementia in our canine friends will cause senility.
 This means that your dog may have trouble remembering places or even his training.

 Aggression is mainly associated with old age and dementia in dogs.

 Some dog owners have seen their dogs slowly lose their memory as they get over the age of 10.

-My senior dog is more aggressive than usual lately, could this be dog dementia aggression?
+My senior dog has been more aggressive than usual lately.

 Observe your dog’s behavior

 Dog owners can understand this point about many behavioral vices in dogs.
 Before ruling out these vices, monitoring your dog for a few days is essential.